RioWeil/PHYS306-notes/README.md

 # PHYS306-notes
 Lecture Notes and Worksheet Solutions for the 2020W2 PHYS 306 (Advanced Classical Mechanics) course.
-The course followed Taylor's "Classical Mechanics", and covered the following topics:
+The course generally followed Taylor's "Classical Mechanics", and covered the following topics:
 1. Calculus of Variations
 2. Lagrangian Mechanics
 3. Coupled Oscillators